 He has worked on on the New Hampshire Institute of Art’s Curriculum Committee and acted as the chairperson of the NHIA Health and Safety Committee from 1998 through 2006.
 In AY2005-06 he was the school’s part-time Academic Program Health and Safety Coordinator.
 He sat on NHIA’s NASAD Accreditation Committee in 1999-2000.
 He has also worked as a member of the Leadership Advisory Team for the New Hampshire Department of Education.

-John has been a presenter at NCECA conferences in Boston in 1984, in Columbus in 1999, in Portland in 2004, and Seattle in 2012.
+John has been a presenter at NCECA conferences in Boston in 1984, in Columbus in 1999, in Portland in 2004, Seattle in 2012, and Providence in 2015.
 He has presented workshops for diverse organizations including such venues as the Alabama Clay Conference, the Harvard University Ceramics Program, Massachusetts College of Art, Boston University, Wellesley College, the Currier Museum of Art, the New Hampshire Potter’s Guild, Emerson Umbrella Art Center, The Potter’s Shop, Mudflat Studio, Clay Dragon Studio, New Hampshire Art Educator’s Conferences, and a NJ State Teacher’s Conference.
 He recently presented the keynote address for the New Hampshire Art Educator's Association annual meeting at the Currier Museum of Art in Manchester, NH.